wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-defender-investigate-incidents/includes/working-incidents.md

 ### Incident name

-Microsoft 365 Defender automatically assigns a name based on alert attributes such as the number of endpoints affected, users affected, detection sources or categories.
+Microsoft 365 Defender automatically assigns a name based on alert attributes such as the number of endpoints affected, users affected, detection sources, or categories.
 This allows you to quickly understand the scope of the incident.
 You can modify the default name, for example, to match your SOC best practices.

 ### Incident tags